cainhill/render-engine/README.md

 1. **Listen:** It waits for a web request sent to `http://render-engine:5000/render`.
 2. **Scan:** Once triggered, it looks inside `/data/manifest/` for your CSV manifest files.
 3. **Check:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.
-4. **Process:** For new or updated CSVs, it trims, rotates, resizes, and saves the source videos as cached clips in the `/data/cache/` folder.
+4. **Process:** For new or updated CSVs, it trims, rotates, resizes, and saves the referenced source videos as cached clips in the `/data/cache/` folder.
 5. **Combine:** It glues those cached clips together into a finished video, saving it to `/data/dest-videos/` using the exact same relative path and name as your CSV.

-## Features

-I needed a scriptable video rendering solution that:

-* ✅ Runs in a Dockerised Python environment
-* ✅ Run as non-root user for 'least privilege' policy
-* ✅ Triggers by n8n request
-* ✅ Wraps complicated FFmpeg syntax
-* ✅ Processes one or more manifest CSV inputs
-* ✅ Handles source videos in different formats
-* ✅ Rotates and resizes videos
-* ✅ Outputs meaningful progress to Docker logs
-* ✅ Produces many-to-many videos
-* ✅ Only renders for new or changed manifest CSVs
-* ✅ Uses HTTP status to report success/fail to n8n

 ## Usage

 1. Organise your manifests

-    Place your CSV manifest files inside the mapped `/data/manifest` path.
+    Place your CSV manifest files inside the mapped `/data/manifest/` path.
 The CSVs must look like this (including the headings):

     ```
     source,start_time,end_time,rotation